SvenGDK/OrbisPro/README.md

   - Uses VLC (LibVLCSharp)
   - https://code.videolan.org/videolan/LibVLCSharp#features
   - Still work in progress
+- Image Viewer
+  - Rotate images by 90°
+  - Make images fullscreen or back to original size
 - System Message Window
   - Shows information, warnings or errors of OrbisPro
 - Application & Game Libary
 - File Explorer
-  - "Add to Game Library" option
+  - "Add to Game Library" option for executables & roms
-  - "Add to Apps Library" option
+  - "Add to Apps Library" option for executables
-  - "Play Media" for video files
+  - "Play Media" for video & image files
   - "Copy" & "Delete" option
+  - "Install PKG File" option for PS4 games
+  - "Start" option for executables
+  - "Start with ..." option for ".bin", ".elf", ".iso" files
+- PKG installer for PS4 games
+  - The PKG installer checks game compatibility with the shadPS4 compatibility database and returns the current working state of the game in a dialog
+    - You can accept the message and install the PKG or cancel the action
+- Gamepad Input Tester
+  - Shows pressed button, Left/Right Thumb Y/X values, Left/Right Trigger values
 - Audio Settings
   - Change notification volume (not working yet)
   - Enable/Disable background audio